 Banks in Canada know they have a responsibility to protect customer’s money on a day‑to‑day basis as well as through any sort of event or emergency, such as acts of nature, health crises, systems or power failures and criminal or terrorist activities.
 A bank’s business continuity plan ensures they can meet their responsibilities through any event or crisis.

 Business Continuity Plans

-All banks have extensive business continuity plans in place to deal with events that could impact banking operations.
+All banks have extensive business continuity plans in place to deal with events that could affect banking operations.
 They constantly monitor emerging issues and review, test and update these plans to prepare for any foreseen or unforeseen events that could arise.
-In fact, the banks’ plans and the banking industry’s well-established protocols for cooperation and mutual support were successful in dealing with previous disruptions, including the Quebec ice storm, the SARS outbreak in Toronto and the blackout of 2003 in parts of Eastern Canada.
+In fact, the banks’ plans and the banking sector’s well-established protocols for cooperation and mutual support have and continue to be successful in coping with previous disruptions, including the the COVID-19 pandemic, Quebec ice storm, seasonal floods and the blackout of 2003 in parts of Eastern Canada.

 In preparing for any event, the priorities for the banks are the health and safety of bank employees and customers and the continued delivery of essential banking services.